How to enable the WordPress media Trash feature

 What if you want to enable trash for media files, so you can recover accidentally images and other media files.
 To enable the Trash for media files, you need to add a single line of code in the wp-config.php file.
 This file can be found at the root of your WordPress installation.
 Edit this file and add the following code.

-WPEngine is the best and most secure managed hosting providerdefine( 'MEDIA_TRASH', true );
+Bluehost is one of the best and secure WordPress hosting providerdefine( 'MEDIA_TRASH', true );

 After you add this line in wp-config.php file, it will enable the trash for media files.
 See how the media section changes.